The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Galaxies on the lightcones

 \subsection{Clustering on the lightcone}

 An important practical issue for modelling the expected clustering signal of galaxies is the question of whether measurements based on timeslices at certain fixed redshifts give sufficient accuracy (for example, taking the snapshot at the centre of the redshift range of an observational sample), or whether one has to use proper lightcone output to get a precise enough result.
-In Figure~\ref{fig:twoPoint}, we address this question by comparing \citet{Landy1993} estimates of the projected two-point galaxy correlation function, $w_{\rm p}(r_{\rm p})$ for redshift shells within our all-sky lightcones to similar estimates made using snapshots centred on the narrower shells.
-The projected correlation function has the advantage of being insensitive to redshift-space distortions.
+In Figure~\ref{fig:twoPoint}, we address this question by comparing estimates of the projected two-point galaxy correlation function, $w_{\rm p}(r_{\rm p})$ for redshift shells within our all-sky lightcones to similar estimates made using snapshots centred on the narrower shells.
+The projected correlation function has the advantage of being comparatively insensitive to redshift-space distortions.
+Also, it can be directly measured for observational data, and it is only a function of one variable, the transverse separation $r_{\rm p}$ of galaxy pairs.

+To calculate the projected correlation function in redshift space we first add the contribution of the line-of-sight (LOS) peculiar velocity to the comoving distance of a galaxy.
+For snapshots, each of the three principal coordinate axes is chosen in turn as the LOS, while for lightcones we take it to be the radial direction along which the galaxy is viewed.
+For a chosen target galaxy, we project the 3D redshift-space separation vector to each neighbouring galaxy onto the target's LOS vector, thus defining the parallel separation $\pi$ of the two galaxies.
+Then $r_{\rm p} \equiv (r^2 - \pi^2)^{1/2}$ is taken to be the corresponding transverse separation.
+The redshift-space correlation function $\xi(r_{\rm p}, \pi)$ can then be measured by the natural estimator

+where ${\rm D_tD}$ is a symbolic short-hand for the mean number of companion galaxies in a small volume element ${\rm d}r_{\rm p}{\rm d}\pi$ around $(r_{\rm p},\pi)$ for a randomly selected member of the target galaxy sample ${\rm D_t}$, while ${\rm R_tR}$ stands for the mean number of companion galaxies in the same volume element relative to the target galaxy if the positions of companion galaxies are randomized while preserving their mean spatial density.
+For the projected two-point correlation function, we then calculate

+where we pick $\pi_{\rm max} = 370\,{\rm Mpc}$, i.e.~half the size of our MTNG740 simulation box.
+With this choice {\it all} distinct projected pairs are counted in the snapshots.
+Using logarithmic bins in radius, $w_{\rm p} (r_{\rm p})$ can be directly estimated for each bin centre $r_{\rm p}$ by averaging over all target galaxies the number of companions in a hollow cylindrical volume with inner bin radius $r_{\rm p}^-$ and outer bin radius $r_{\rm p}^+$ and total length of $2\, \pi_{\rm max}=740\,{\rm Mpc}$ parallel to our LOS.